DanielCuevas1822/ReactGmail/README.md

 # React Gmail

-_Clone of Gmail app with React Js.This proyect show a inbox view with delete a email option._
+_Clone of Gmail inbox with React Js.This proyect show a inbox view with delete a email option._

 _Concepts learned in this proyect:_